 These are just a few of the most nutritious fruits.
 The truth is that most fruits are beneficial in some way.
 So rather than worrying about which fruit is best, choose fruits that you actually enjoy eating.
 After all, you probably won’t consume a fruit if it doesn’t taste good, regardless of its nutritional value.

-Contact Rodney Dunetz, AP, DOM, Dipl.Ac.
-(Acupuncture Physician, Doctor of Oriental Medicine and Nationally Board Certified “Diplomate in Acupuncture” at (561) 789-9558 to learn how you can get back on track to better health today!
+Contact Dr. Rodney Dunetz, DAOM, AP, Dipl.Ac.
+(Doctorate in Acupuncture, Acupuncture Physician and Nationally Board Certified “Diplomate in Acupuncture” at (561) 789-9558 to learn how you can get back on track to better health today!